A definition of inclusive education has not been found.

 Orphans and vulnerable children

-The Department of Schools Psychological Services and Special Needs Education (LWS, SPS & SNE) (of the Ministry of Education) is responsible for the integration of students with special needs in regular schools.
-It provides in-service training and support in the application of applied behavior analysis and teaching of students with disabilities and organizes and coordinate the provision of special education programs for learners “whose disabilities indicate additional support needs for optimal benefit from educational programs”.
-In collaboration with the Curriculum Development and Technical Services Department of the Ministry, the Department also ensures the provision of braille support services to learners with visual impairment and hearing assessments and audiological services to all schools through the National Educational Audiology Laboratory, as well as the development of sign language and braille teaching and learning resource materials.
+The Learner Welfare Services, Schools Psychological Services and Special Needs Education Department (LWS, SPS & SNE) of the Ministry of Education is responsible for the integration of students with special needs in regular schools.
+It provides in-service training and support in the application of applied behaviour analysis and teaching of students with disabilities and organizes and coordinates the provision of special education programmes for learners ‘whose disabilities indicate additional support needs for optimal benefit from educational programmes’.
+In collaboration with the ministry’s Curriculum Development and Technical Services Department, the LWS, SPS & SNE also ensures the provision of Braille support services for learners with visual impairment and hearing assessments and audiological services for all schools through the National Educational Audiology Laboratory, as well as the development of sign language and Braille teaching and learning resource materials.

-Finally, donor agencies, including the Flemish Association for Development and Technical Assistance, provide financial, time, human, technological, and material resources for inclusive education.
+Finally, donor agencies, including the Flemish Association for Development and Technical Assistance, provide financial, time, human, technological and material resources for inclusive education.

-Even if the State does not have an inclusive education policy, the LWS, SPS & SNE plays an active role (with the Schools Inspectorate Division) in ensuring quality teaching and learning in special schools, Resource Units, special classes and inclusive settings.
-In parallel, the Zimbabwe Human Rights Commission established in 2009 investigates any organization or person where it is reasonably suspected that any rights in the Declaration of Rights have been violated.
+Even if the State does not have an inclusive education policy, the LWS, SPS & SNE plays an active role (with the Schools Inspectorate Division) in ensuring quality teaching and learning in special schools, resource units, special classes and inclusive settings.
+In parallel, the Zimbabwe Human Rights Commission, established in 2009, investigates any organization or person where it is reasonably suspected that any rights in the Declaration of Rights have been violated.
 The Office of the Protector investigates any authority or individual working for an organization established under an Act of Parliament.

-Learning materials and ICTs
+Learning materials and ICT

-Progress of the EMIS systems is underway and timely data have been produced in 2016 and 2017.
-The Sector strategic plan 2016-2020 identifies one indicator linked to inclusive education, which is the percentage of children with disability enrolled in early childhood education A and B. The target for 2020 is 35%.
+Progress in the education management information systems (EMIS) is underway and timely data were produced in 2016 and 2017.
+The 2016–20 education sector strategic plan identifies one indicator linked to inclusive education, which is the percentage of children with disability enrolled in early childhood education A and B. The target for 2020 was 35%.